soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 12-03 Annual Notice.* ::

 (a) Each year the landlord shall deliver to each dwelling unit, a notice, the form and content of which shall be in English and Spanish as specified in Appendix B, no earlier than January 1 and no later than January 16 of the year for which the notice is delivered.
-The foregoing notwithstanding, if such notice is delivered to the tenant by enclosure with the rent bill pursuant to § 12-03(b)(3) below, then the notice may be delivered by the landlord at such time as the rent bill for the month of January is delivered.
+The foregoing notwithstanding, if such notice is delivered to the tenant by enclosure with the rent bill pursuant to 24 RCNY § 12-03(b)(3) below, then the notice may be delivered by the landlord at such time as the rent bill for the month of January is delivered.
 In addition said notice shall be so delivered within thirty (30) days of a change in occupancy not involving a written lease.
 This provision shall be effective January 1, 1987.

 (b) The landlord shall deliver said notice by any one of the following methods: